Cavorter/cavort/content/posts/2006-06-15-summer-groove.md

 ---
 <div class='microid-mailto+http:sha1:22ee94a08661aac5508a584a2bef4cef81f8a37e'>

-    The Twin Cities <a href="http://www.hotsummerjazz.com/">Hot Summer Jazz Festival</a> starts with a bang this weekend in St Paul at Mears Park.
+    The Twin Cities [Hot Summer Jazz Festival](http://www.hotsummerjazz.com/) starts with a bang this weekend in St Paul at Mears Park.
 I'll be in the northern woods of Wisconsin, but you can bet that I won't be missing out on next weekend's performances in downtown Minneapolis, and possible some of the other events during the week.